peteroupc/peteroupc.github.io/randomfunc.md

        end
     end

-Some applications need to convert a pregenerated number in \[0, 1\] (usually a number sampled from a uniform distribution), called `u01` below, to a non-uniform distribution via quantiles.
+Some applications need to convert a pregenerated number between 0 and 1 (usually a number sampled from a uniform distribution), called `u01` below, to a non-uniform distribution via quantiles.
 Notable cases include copula methods, order statistics, and Monte Carlo methods involving low-discrepancy sequences.
 The following way to compute quantiles is exact in theory:

 - Distribution is **discrete, with known PMF** (and the distribution takes on integers): Sequential search (Devroye 1986, p.
 85\)[^19]\: `i = 0; p = PMF(i); while u01 > p; u01 = u01 - p; i = i + 1; p = PMF(i); end; return p`, but this is not always fast.
 (This works only if `PMF`'s values sum to 1, which is why a PMF and not a PDF-like function is allowed here.)